I love summer. It’s my favourite season, or at least it was; until I had kids.

 - Take a short Staycation.
 Just because you can’t fly overseas doesn’t mean you can’t treat yourself to a short break, we’ve chosen all our favourites that still operate a great family service over the hotter summer months.

 Do you have any other hidden gems for extreme heat summer survival?
-Do you have a guide for activities in other Middle East cities?
-Please share your links below.

 And when all else fails?
 KEEP CALM ITS ONLY SUMMER – 5 more months and we’ll be laughing at all the poor old people in the Northern Hemisphere heading into winter.